A-Z Artist Index Compilations Record Labels Media

 Described as a "technically competent unit that lacked direction and chemistry"

-Echoes Of Pink Whispers -- (1986-) considering promising ca 1986-87,
+Echoes Of Pink Whispers -- (1986-) named after the colour of a ceramic tile.

-drummer Sean Ryan (Crime of Passion, Candyshop, Honey Thieves, Swinging Swine, Peach)
+Drummer Sean Ryan (Crime of Passion, Candyshop, Honey Thieves, Swinging Swine, Peach)

 Played the Ivy Rooms and The Underground a lot.